dottxado/modify-woocommerce-order/README.md

   WooCommerce menu;
 - I would like to manage better the "modify conditions" provided by the administrator, displaying them not only in the cart but also in the WooCommerce banners, where now I have a fixed text;
-- I would display in the WooCommerce orders dashboard also if an order is actively being modified.
+- I would display in the WooCommerce orders dashboard also if an order is actively being modified;
+- I have to check a particular case of applying a coupon while editing an order: the calculations are right, but I think that the user interface is not quite right, because the coupon amount in the cart is both presented into the coupon row and subtracted in the "Credit" row.